bgplab/bgplab/basic/6-protect/index.md

 * Generalized TTL Security Mechanism (GTSM) described in [RFC 5082](https://www.rfc-editor.org/rfc/rfc5082) ([more details](https://blog.ipspace.net/2023/03/advantages-bgp-gtsm.html))
 * Cryptographic protection (but not encryption) of underlying TCP sessions with MD5 checksums or TCP Authentication Option described in [RFC 5925](https://datatracker.ietf.org/doc/html/rfc5925).

-In this lab you'll use:
+In this lab, you'll use:

 * GTSM on the EBGP session with ISP-1
 * MD5 checksum on the EBGP session with ISP-2[^NOL]

 If you want to practice BGP session protection with TCP-AO, check out the [TCP-AO lab](9-ao.md)[^NOL].

-[^NOL]: I would love to add TCP-AO-protected session to this lab, but you cannot use TCP-AO on Cumulus Linux or FRR because it's not yet (as of September 2023) implemented in the Linux kernel.
+[^NOL]: I would love to add a TCP-AO-protected session to this lab, but you cannot use TCP-AO on Cumulus Linux or FRR because it's not yet (as of September 2023) implemented in the Linux kernel.
 That's the price you're paying for riding on top of other people's infrastructure.

 ![Lab topology](topology-protect.png)